 - Most people who want to be real estate investors never do a deal, including many of the people who pay $20,544 to gurus.

 - A big part of being a successful investor involves developing a good reputation in your local market – that’s years of work.

 - Being a successful investor comes from building a large network of real estate professionals – rehabbers, title companies, attorneys, closers, agents, fellow investors, and on and on.

 - Most successful real estate investors are experts in their niche of real estate in their local market.
 They are local market EXPERTS.

 That can’t be learned in a 10 day real estate class.

-He also has a stellar reputation in the city; people know who he is in residential real estate investing.
-When it comes down to buying a property, he does it with cash in 10 days.
-And he sticks to his word.
-That’s pretty rare in real estate, and that’s why the real ‘deals’ often find him – deals you don’t pick up at the auctions with hordes of new investors fresh out of their $20,544 real estate class.
-People know John is a serious investor.
-The developing of that stellar reputation took years.
+These investors have a stellar reputation in the city; people know who they are in residential real estate investing.
+When it comes down to buying a property, they do it with cash in 10 days.
+And their word is there bond.
+That’s pretty rare in real estate, and that’s why the real ‘deals’ often find them – deals you don’t pick up at the auctions with hordes of new investors fresh out of their $20,544 real estate class.
+People know these investors are serious and those reputations took years to build.

 That’s not something you get from putting $20,544 on a credit card for a real estate guru class.

 So How to Become a Successful Investor?